26 FAQs about issuing and transferring private company shares.

 - What is the procedure for share transfers?

-- Are shareholders free to transfer or sell their shares to someone else?
+- Can shareholders transfer or sell their private company shares to someone else?

-- How is a fair value established for share transfers?
+- How is a fair value established for private company share transfers?

-- What costs are there when shares are issued or transferred?
+- What costs are there when private company shares are issued or transferred?

-- What are the tax implications of a share issue or transfer?
+- What are the tax implications of a private company share issue or transfer?

-- Can shares be issued or transferred for less than they are worth?
+- Can private company shares be issued or transferred for less than they are worth?

-- Can we offer shares to the public?
+- Can we offer private company shares to the public?

 - What happens if a shareholder dies or becomes bankrupt?